 Qualified Reopening.
-For United States federal income tax purposes, the 2032 notes are expected to be treated as issued in a "qualified reopening" of the original notes.
+For United States federal income tax purposes, the 2041 notes and the 2061 notes are expected to be treated as issued in a "qualified reopening" of the original 2041 notes and original 2061 notes, respectively.
 For United States federal income tax purposes, debt instruments issued in a qualified reopening are deemed to be part of the same issue as the original debt instruments.
-Under the treatment described in this paragraph, the 2032 notes will have the same issue date, the same issue price and the same adjusted issue price as the original notes for United States federal income tax purposes.
-This discussion assumes that the 2032 notes offered hereby are issued in a qualified reopening.
+Under the treatment described in this paragraph, the 2041 notes and the 2061 notes will have the same issue date, the same issue price and the same adjusted issue price as the original 2041 notes and original 2061 notes, respectively, for United States federal income tax purposes.
+This discussion assumes that the 2041 notes and the 2061 notes offered hereby are issued in a qualified reopening.

 Taxation of Interest and Additional Amounts.
-If you are a U.S. holder, the interest on the notes (including any amounts withheld and any additional amounts paid with respect thereto, but excluding interest on the 2032 notes that is accrued from July 27, 2020 to the day prior to the date the 2032 notes are issued ("pre-reopening accrued interest")) will generally be subject to United States taxation and will be considered ordinary interest income on which you will be taxed in accordance with the method of accounting you generally use for tax purposes.
-The Issuer intends to take the position that a portion of the first interest payment on the 2032 notes, equal to the amount of pre-reopening accrued interest, will be treated as a nontaxable return of the pre-reopening accrued interest.
+If you are a U.S. holder, the interest on the notes (including any amounts withheld and any additional amounts paid with respect thereto, but excluding interest on the 2041 notes that is accrued from May 7, 2021 to the day prior to the date the 2041 notes are issued, and on the 2061 notes that is accrued from July 22, 2021 to the day prior to the date the 2061 notes are issued ("pre-reopening accrued interest")) will generally be subject to United States taxation and will be considered ordinary interest income on which you will be taxed in accordance with the method of accounting you generally use for tax purposes.
+The Issuer intends to take the position that a portion of the first interest payment on the 2041 notes and 2061 notes, equal to the amount of pre-reopening accrued interest, will be treated as a nontaxable return of the pre-reopening accrued interest.
 You should consult with your own tax advisors concerning the U.S. federal income tax treatment of pre-reopening accrued interest.
-This discussion assumes that the notes will be issued without original issue discount.
+This discussion assumes that the notes will be issued with less than a de minimis amount of original issue discount for U.S. federal income tax purposes.